F0lak/dm_open_ref/ref/notes/particles.md

 > [!IMPORTANT]
 > These are the vars
 that can be used in a particle set.
-"Tick" refers to a BYOND standard tick of 0.1s.
+> "Tick" refers to a BYOND standard tick of 0.1s.
+> Some vars are ignored if no `icon` is specified:
+> - grow
+> - spin

   ### Particle vars that affect the entire set (generators are not allowed for these)
   | Var | Type | Description |